Is Strategy Dead?

 Perhaps strategy isn’t dead at all; the fundamentals are all still there, but in today’s world we’re dealing with different constraints – shorter timelines, tighter labour markets, and more communication technology, although not necessarily better communication.
 These are the challenges for leaders today and tomorrow to overcome when they set a strategic course for their businesses.

-Learn more about how your business can be one of the select few with a sound strategy.
+Learn more about how your business can be one of the select few that sets itself apart with a sound strategy.